Roger de Flor

-Roger de Flor (1267 – 30 April 1305), also known as Ruggero/Ruggiero da Fiore or Rutger von Blum or Ruggero Flores, was an Italian military adventurer and condottiere active in Aragonese Sicily, Italy, and the Byzantine Empire.
+Roger de Flor (c.
+1267 – 30 April 1305), also known as Ruggero/Ruggiero da Fiore or Rutger von Blum or Ruggero Flores, was an Italian military adventurer and condottiere active in Aragonese Sicily, Italy, and the Byzantine Empire.
 He was the commander of the Great Catalan Company and held the title Count of Malta.

 Biography

 Roger de Flor was born in Brindisi in the Kingdom of Sicily, the second son of an Italian noblewoman of Brindisi and a German falconer named Richard von Blum (Blume means flower in German) in the service of Emperor Frederick II.
 Richard von Blum was killed fighting at the Battle of Tagliacozzo in 1268.

 At eight years old Roger de Flor was sent to sea in a galley belonging to the Knights Templars.
 He entered the order and became captain of a galley called "El falcó".
 After rescuing wealthy survivors during the siege of Acre by the Mamluk Sultan Al-Ashraf Khalil in 1291, he went to Cyprus.
-Following intrigues and personal disputes he was accused of robbery and denounced by the Pope as a thief and an apostate.
+Following intrigues and personal disputes he was accused of robbery and denounced by the Pope Boniface VIII as a thief and an apostate.
 This resulted in his relegation from the order.
 Roger fled to Genoa, where he borrowed a considerable sum from Ticino Doria, purchased a new vessel, and began a career in piracy.

 The struggle between the Aragonese kings of Aragon and the French kings of Naples for the possession of Sicily was in progress at that time and Roger, by then one of the most experienced military commanders of his time, was called to the service of Frederick, King of Sicily, who gave him the rank of vice-admiral.
+Roger conducted a series of effective naval raids with his fleet of privateers, striking at Angevin, Aragonese, and French shipping.
+In 1301 a flotilla of supply ships under his command was vital to lifting the second siege of Messina.

 When the Peace of Caltabellotta brought the war to an end in 1302, Frederick was unwilling and unable to keep a mercenary army and was anxious to free the island from troops (called "Almogavars"), whom he no longer had the means of paying.
 Given the political and military situation, Roger found an opportunity to make his services useful in the East fighting the Ottoman Turks, who were ravaging the Byzantine Empire.